An era when craftsmanship, mechanical arts, and grit were the foundation…

 Founder

-After working in food service and construction, and serving in the Marine Corps, he attended community college.
-He later earned his Bachelor of Science in Computer Science from the University of Maryland, Baltimore County, and years later obtained a Master of Engineering from Rensselaer Polytechnic Institute.
-As he transitions into semi-retirement, he is completing a Master of Arts in Theological Studies at Westminster Theological Seminary.
-Influenced by Dr. Mark Garcia, Randy's final project focuses on the theology of mechanical arts, which inspired the creation of Iron Cross Robotics.
+After working in food service and construction and serving in the Marine Corps, he attended community college before earning his Bachelor of Science in Computer Science from the University of Maryland, Baltimore County.
+Years later, he obtained a Master of Engineering from Rensselaer Polytechnic Institute.

 Mission